kaizhang/BCMtools/README.md

 ![100K](example/GM12878_chr1_100K.png)

 One key feature of BCMtools is that it uses constant memory.
 This is achieved by storing and processing matrix on hard drive.
-This is could be very useful when the matrix is large and memory is scarce.
-However, if you want to drain out full speed, you can turn on the `--memory` flag, which would read whole matrix in memory.
+This could be very useful when the matrix is large and memory is scarce.
+However, if you want to drain the full speed out of BCMtools, you should turn on the `--memory` flag, which would tell BCMtools to read whole matrix in memory.
 This would typical gives 3-7X performance increase depends on the rotation speed of your hard drive.